DerekTomassiJr/nhl_standings_android_app/README.md

 Some bugs that will addressed soon:
 - Scrolling between Team Table and Standings Table is not locked together
+- Games Playes and Points Percentage Stats are not currently accurate
 - Seeing crashing after x amount of time